Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 ## ACT
 >The act phase would be done by the marketing team of the company.
-The main takeaway will be the top three recommendations for the marketing.
+The main takeaway will be the top three recommendations for marketing.

 #### Guiding questions

 **What is your final conclusion based on your analysis?**

 >Members and casual have different habits when using the bikes.
-The conclusion is further stated on the share phase.
+The conclusion is further stated in the share phase.

 **How could your team and business apply your insights?**

 >The insights could be implemented when preparing a marketing campaign for turning casual into members.
-The marketing can have a focus on workers as a green way to get to work.
+The marketing can focus on workers as a green way to get to work.

 **What next steps would you or your stakeholders take based on your findings?**